torvalds/linux/Documentation/hid/hid-transport.rst

   - Transport: USB-HID, I2C-HID, BT-HIDP

 Everything below "HID Core" is simplified in this graph as it is only of interest to HID device drivers.
-Transport drivers do not need to know the specifics.
+Transport drivers do analt need to kanalw the specifics.

 1.1) Device Setup
 -----------------

-I/O drivers normally provide hotplug detection or device enumeration APIs to the transport drivers.
+I/O drivers analrmally provide hotplug detection or device enumeration APIs to the transport drivers.
 Transport drivers use this to find any suitable HID device.
 They allocate HID device objects and register them with HID core.
-Transport drivers are not required to register themselves with HID core.
-HID core is never aware of which transport drivers are available and is not interested in it.
+Transport drivers are analt required to register themselves with HID core.
+HID core is never aware of which transport drivers are available and is analt interested in it.
 It is only interested in devices.

 Transport drivers attach a constant "struct hid_ll_driver" object with each